semihM/project_smok/README.md

        meteor_shower_setting {setting} {new_value: float/integer}

        // Example: Change "specific" meteor model to TV model and then change meteor model picking method to "specific"
-       // Model paths are required to be given in quotes ("") meteor_shower_setting meteormodelspecific "models/props_interiors/tv.mdl"
+       // Model paths are required to be given in quotes ("") when using chat meteor_shower_setting meteormodelspecific "models/props_interiors/tv.mdl"
        meteor_shower_setting meteormodelpick 4
 ```